 Have you ever wondered how your car is able to accurately respond to the turns of the steering wheel?
 One key player in this process is the steering angle sensor.
-This small device measures the angle of the steering wheel and sends the information to the vehicle’s electronic control unit (ECU).
-These sensors play a large role in vehicle safety and ADAS (Advanced Driver Assistance Systems).
-Below, we’ll explain what these sensors are, how they work, and why they are so important.
+The steering angle sensor is a small but crucial device that measures the angle of the steering wheel and sends this information to the vehicle’s electronic control unit (ECU).
+Steering angle sensors play a large role in vehicle safety and ADAS (Advanced Driver Assistance Systems), ensuring that your vehicle reacts precisely to your steering inputs.
+In this article, we’ll explain what steering angle sensors are, how they work, and why these sensors are so important for modern vehicles.

 What is a Steering Angle Sensor?